‘Bad Monkey’: A Comedy Crime Thriller That Hits the Tropical Sweet Spot

 The best part of reviewing an entire series from a critical perspective is that I don’t have to get close to revealing any specific plot points or tiptoe into spoiler territory.
 This is the beauty of Hiaasen crime stories.
 While plot plays a significant role in the bigger picture, all of them are character-driven.

 Leading the pack of colorful souls is Vince Vaughn as Yancy, a currently suspended Key West detective facing charges for assault.
-A role that is a custom-glove fit for him, Vaughn turns in a variation, but not a recycled version, of his smooth-talking, lounge-lizard charmer from “Swingers” (1996) and “Wedding Crashers” (2005).
+A role that is a custom-glove fit for him, Vaughn turns in a variation (but not a recycled version) of his smooth-talking, lounge-lizard charmer from “Swingers” (1996) and “Wedding Crashers” (2005).

-In an effort to get back into the good graces of his ultra-paranoid police chief, Yancy agrees to transfer an errant body part caught on a recent fishing expedition from the Keys to Miami for possible identification.
+In an effort to get back into the good graces of his ultraparanoid police chief, Yancy agrees to transfer an errant body part caught on a recent fishing expedition from the Keys to Miami for possible identification.

 The Bahamas

 The leads in the Bahamian segments are Neville (Ronald Peet) and Gracie (Jodie Turner-Smith).
 Neville is a generations-long fisherman content with living hand-to-mouth on the coast in a glorified shack.
-Gracie is a mysterious mystic, who, despite no actual proven skills, captures his heart while simultaneously making him shake in his metaphoric boots.
+Gracie is a mysterious mystic who, despite no actual proven skills, captures his heart while simultaneously making him shake in his metaphoric boots.

 For my money, the most interesting character in the entire series is Meredith Hagner as the opportunistic gold-digger Eve.
-With a connection to the body part fished out of the water in the opening episode, and a romantic entanglement to a clueless Bahamian developer, she is a perfect, soulless villain.
+With a connection to the body part fished out of the water in the opening episode, and a romantic entanglement with a clueless Bahamian developer, she is a perfect, soulless villain.

 Eve (Meredith Hagner) and Christopher (Rob Delaney) relax on the beach, in “Bad Monkey.”
 (MovieStillsDB)